rtortori/emear-pvt-aci-containers/2-environment.md

 nginx-dbddb74b8-dmz5k           1/1     Running   0          22h   1.5.0.80    emear-pvt-workere7f910225b   <none>
 ```

 Those IPs are in the same network, how are these PODs communicating with each other if they live in different hosts?
 How external users are going to reach them?
-The CNI takes care of this aspects.
-Some CNIs use [VXLAN](https://en.wikipedia.org/wiki/Virtual_Extensible_LAN) to encapsulate POD traffic across the worker nodes, others may use different approaches, for instance VLAN or untagged traffic.
+The CNI plugin takes care of this aspects.
+Some CNI plugins use [VXLAN](https://en.wikipedia.org/wiki/Virtual_Extensible_LAN) to encapsulate POD traffic across the worker nodes, others may use different approaches, for instance VLAN or untagged traffic.
 In case of ACI-CNI, the ACI fabric is responsible for the forwarding.

 You can check the POD CIDR pool as well as the ACI configuration in Kubernetes here: